You’re probably here because you’re a B2B marketer looking to build a B2B content marketing strategy.

 Why Content Marketing Matters for B2B Brands

-Buyers have less of an emotional pull to the products they’re researching, which means they need to be drip-fed solid information that alleviates fears, tackles objections and reduces friction in the buying process.
+Buyers have less of an emotional pull (though not zero emotional pull) to the products they’re researching, which means they need to be drip-fed solid information that alleviates fears, tackles objections and reduces friction in the buying process.

 Without content marketing, leads might not know that they need your product or what it can do for them.
 Content lets you map this out for them and make sure they’re getting the information they need at the exact time they need it.